pola-rs/polars-book/user_guide/src/dsl/groupby.md

 One of the most efficient way to process tabular data is to parallelize its processing via the "split-apply-combine" approach.
 This operation is at the core of `Polars` grouping implementation, allowing it to attain lightning-fast operations.
-Most specifically, both the "split" and "apply" phases are executed in a multithreaded fashion.
+Most specifically, both the "split" and "apply" phases are executed in a multi-threaded fashion.

 A simple grouping operation is taken below as an example to illustrate this approach: